phoenixframework/phoenix/H_ecto_models.md

   @doc """
   Creates a changeset based on the `model` and `params`.

-  If `params` are nil, an invalid changeset is returned with no validation performed.
+  If no params are provided, an invalid changeset is returned with no validation performed.
   """
   def changeset(model, params \\ :empty) do